Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 Step 1.8 FRONTEND_IP= {Fill in the IPV4 IP of the machine where the frontend is running}

 Step 2.
-Open the server folder where the docker-compse file is located.
+Open a terminal in the server folder where the docker-compse file is located.

 Step 3.
 Run the following command 'docker compose up --build'.